datastackacademy/deb-intro/README.md

 # Data Engineering Bootcamp at Data Stack Academy

-Welcome to the public preview repository for Data Engineering Bootcamp.
-This repository contains introductory material and the full 10-chapter curriculum for the 17-week data engineering course, along with the datasets and code examples that we will be using to teach you how to build data pipelines.
+Welcome to the intro repository for Data Engineering Bootcamp.
+This repository contains the first 2 chapters of our larger 10-chapter data engineering curriculum which is taught in a 17-week bootcamp.

-Take a look at the [Getting Started Guide](/getting-started/) for information on how to set up your development environment to follow along.

-The day-to-day instruction for the course will follow this repository material very closely.
 This public preview is limited to the Getting Started Guide and first two chapters of material.

+## Getting Started

+First, take a look at the [Getting Started Guide](/getting-started/)  to set up your development environment.

+This information will have you install all the necessary software to start this course.

 ## Overview